September 24, 2013

 Another PV integration challenge is that PV’s maximum output tends to occur before the peak or maximum end-user demand.
 As a result of this mismatch,energy generated in the morning and early afternoon is less valuable than if the energy was generated in the mid and late afternoons when air conditioning use is highest.
 Parts of the distribution system that are dominated by residential air conditioning use may be the worst case because air residential air conditioning demand tends to pick up in the late afternoon and may even last until the early evening.This challenge is less dramatic in parts of the distribution system that are dominated by commercial and industrial (C&I) energy end-use.

-There are some important localized related impacts caused by distributed PVs, including:1) ramping and 2) excess output.
+There are some important localized power quality related impacts caused by distributed PVs, including:1) ramping and 2) excess output.
 Of particular note is the impact on voltage.
 Voltage-related effects on electricity using equipment can include damage and equipment may not be able to operate if the voltage is too high, low or unstable.
 (The distribution system is designed to operate within specific range of voltages.)
 Finally, operating the grid at voltage that is too high can reduce distribution equipment energy efficiency and energy end-use efficiency.

 Electricity Storage for Distributed PV Integration